Ohalo-Ltd/solevm/README.md

 This is a (partial) implementation of the Ethereum runtime in Solidity.
 The runtime contract allows you to execute evm bytecode with calldata and various other parameters.
 It is meant to be used for one-off execution, like is done with the "evm" executables that comes with the ethereum clients.

+Currently, this is still very early in development and lots of things are added just to get basic functionality in place.
+See the roadmap section for the plans ahead.

 **NOTE: This is only an experiment in it's early PoC stages.
 Do not rely on this library to test or verify EVM bytecode.**

 ### Running